 records.
-The EIV data may be maintained in a locked metal file cabinet within a locke room.
-Restricted Areas: The owner/agent will have the areas clearly identified by the use prominently posted signs or other indicators.
-For example "Employees Only".
-This sign posted on the door to the locked file room.
-The restricted areas will be separated from restricted areas by physical barriers that control access and/or will have limited points n will be non- Since the EIV data in resident files is maintained in the locked file room, designate will establish and maintain a key control log to track the inventory of keys available, the files is sued, and to whom the keys are issued.
-All employees and contractors who has ne number issued keys to the file room will complete a form acknowledging the receipt of the key.
+The ETV data may be maintained in a locked metal file cabinet within a locked file room.
+Restricted Areas: The owner/agent will have the areas clearly identified by the use of prominently posted signs or other indicators.
+For example, "Employees Only".
+This sign will be posted on the door to the locked file room.
+The restricted areas will be separated from non-restricted areas by physical barriers that control access and/or will have limited points of entry Since the EIV data in resident files is maintained in the locked file room, designated staff will establish and maintain a key control log to track the inventory of keys available, the number of the stable of the of keys issued and to whom the keys are issued.
+All employees and contractors who have been issued keys to the file room will complete a form acknowledging the receipt of the key.
 See EIV Privacy Policy.